How To Eat Garri: The Different Ways To Enjoy Garri, The Famous Nigerian And West African Delicacy

 Since its introduction till now, garri has become every Nigerian home’s companion.

-There are different types of garri that are processed according to preferences and tastes.
-Each region in Nigeria for example has a special way they enjoy their garri.
-The color and taste vary but the bottom line is that the end product of all the processes will be garri, if the person actually wants it.
+Different types of garri are processed according to preferences and tastes.
+Each region in Nigeria, for example, has a special way they enjoy their garri.
+The color and taste vary, but the bottom line is that the end product of all the processes will be garri, if the person wants it.

 Now, here are the most popular types of garri you will easily come across in the market.